What’s the best way to start your new Spanish life? This detailed guide on removals to Spain explains your relocation options.

 - Transporting your belongings to Spain via road and rail

-- Hiring an international moving company
+- Moving to Spain with an international relocation company

 - How to choose an international moving company

-- Customs and importing a car into Spain
+- Customs and importing goods into Spain

 How air freight works